 Write To Your MP

-So NOW is the time to contact your MP making it very clear that you would like them to attend and support Paul Flynn's question, during the session on October 10th 2017 in the House of Commons.
+So NOW is the time to contact your MP making it very clear that you would like them to attend and support Paul Flynn's Elizabeth Brice Bill Second Reading on February 23rd 2018 in the House of Commons.

 Do tell them about the "solidarity" protest taking place outside the Stormont Assembly in which has been organised brilliantly in incredible time by our new team in Northern Ireland.